[Investigation] Cyprus: Russia's EU weak link?

 But he has often criticised those sanctions, breaking EU ranks on foreign policy.

-Cyprus has also broken EU ranks in an international criminal justice affair by facilitating Russia's efforts to go after Browder, the Kremlin's gadfly.
+Cyprus has also broken EU ranks in an international criminal justice affair by facilitating Russia's efforts to go after Browder, Putin's gadfly.

 The last time Anastasiades met Putin, in Moscow in October 2017, the Russian leader publicly told him at a Kremlin press conference that he wanted a "satisfactory" result on his request for "legal assistance" in the matter.